gigon/subtitle-resync/README.md

 * Unfortunately when playing a SRT with the fixed duration set to 7 milliseconds or lower VLC does not seem to display the subtitles at all.
   I saw this by playing the movie in 0.5 normal speed.
-  The smallest duration that is displayed is 8 ms, but then Ican perceive the subtitles flashing , which is not desired for subliminal suggestion.
+  The smallest duration that is displayed is 8 ms, but then I can perceive the subtitles flashing , which is not desired for subliminal suggestion.

 #### Comments: